RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experimental Details

 In this section, we show visualizations of the sparse networks obtained under RLx2 in our experiments.
 Note that each layer in the sparse network in our implementation is bound to a binary mask $M_{\theta_l}$, i.e., $\theta_l=\theta_l\odot M_{\theta_l}$ for the $l$-th layer.
 In the rest of this section, we investigate the property of the binary masks with visualization.

 By visualizing the final mask after training, we find RLx2 drops redundant dimensions in raw inputs adaptively and efficiently.
-Specifically, Figure \ref{fig:dist_connection} shows the distribution of connections to each state dimension in Ant-v3.
-The figure shows that the resulting topology almost has no connections for input dimensions $28-118$, and the connections heavily concentrate on the first $27$ dimensions.
+Specifically, Figure~\ref{fig:dist_connection} shows the distribution of connections to each state dimension in Ant-v3.
+The figure shows that the resulting topology almost has no connections for input dimensions $28-111$, and the connections heavily concentrate on the first $27$ dimensions.
 This observation indicates that the topology evolution method drops redundant dimensions in raw inputs adaptively and efficiently.
-Besides, the observation is consistent with \cite{vischer2021lottery}, which shows that by iterative magnitude training, input dimensions irrelevant to the task are pruned entirely to help yield a minimal task-relevant representation.

-Besides, visualizations of the raw binary masks (i.e., matrices with items representing neuron connections) of the actor in Ant-v3 are shown in Figure \ref{fig:input}, where a black dot denotes an existing connection between the corresponding neurons, and a white point means there is no connection.
+A similar observation has also been made in \cite{vischer2021lottery}, where it is shown that by iterative magnitude training, input dimensions irrelevant to the task are pruned entirely to help yield a minimal task-relevant representation.
+In Figure~\ref{fig:input}, we further show visualizations of the raw binary masks (i.e., matrices with items representing neuron connections) of the actor in Ant-v3, where a black dot denotes an existing connection between the corresponding neurons, and a white point means there is no connection.
 As mentioned above, only very few connections are kept for the redundant input dimensions.
 We also find that the connections in the hidden layers tend to concentrate on a subset of neurons, showing that different neurons can play different roles in representations.